ibm-cloud-docs/database-tools/mysql-security-best-practices.md

 * [{{site.data.keyword.mysql}} Version 5.7 ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://dev.mysql.com/doc/refman/5.7/en/security.html){: new_window}

-There are various extra resources that are not managed by { that might be of assistance.
+{{site.data.keyword.mysql}} has various extra resources that are not managed by {{site.data.keyword.BluSoftlayer_full}} that might be helpful.
 You can also find resources that are not managed by {site.data.keyword.mysql}}.
 Find these resources by searching for "{{site.data.keyword.mysql}} Security" in any search engine.
 Because third-party resources are not maintained by the makers of {{site.data.keyword.mysql}}, use this information with caution.
-As with all resources, use trusted sites and refer to official documentation and support sites whenever possible.
+As with all resources, use trusted sites and refer to official documentation and support sites whenever possible. <!--I don't like this-->